wisp-forest/Chowl/src/main/resources/assets/chowl-industries/lavender/entries/chowl_handbook/upgrades/blast_proof.md

 }
 ```

-A frequent complaint from Chowl® employees is that frames too often get destroyed while on break at the TNT spa.
+A frequent complaint from Chowl® employees is that frames too often get destroyed while on break at the TNT spa™.

 After many months of research, R&D has concluded that inserting {blue}Obsidian{} (or any blast-proof item) into a frame